cassidyjames/cassidyjames.github.io/apps.md

 - **Pixels**: A pixel-perfect ruler.
 Inspired by [PixelSnap for Mac](https://getpixelsnap.com/).

-- **Roost**: App for Nest smart devices, i.e. thermostat, cams, etc.

 - **Shortlist**: Better than wishlists.
 Pick a small number of items you want.
 This would likely be more a web service with native front-ends for at least elementary OS and Android.

-- **Stickers**: A collection of cute stickers that can be pasted into apps.
+- **Stickers**: Collection of cute stickers that can be pasted into apps.
 Ideally featuring [Adorbs](https://samuelhewitt.com/adorbs), maybe any Telegram-compatible stickers?

+- **This Week** (or a better name): Native implementation of [This Week in GNOME](https://thisweek.gnome.org/).
+Why use it instead of an RSS reader?
+It could take the RSS feed and transform it into a bit more structured data shown in native views, run in the background and only notify when there's news without requiring any setup.

 ### Superseded _Either no longer make sense or no longer needed._